ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/user_guide/adding_a_recipe.rst

 ``esmvaltool/utils/recipe_test_workflow/recipe_test_workflow/site/`` directory.

 #.
 Obtain the duration and memory usage of the recipe from the messages printed
-   to screen after running your recipe on the compute cluster you use at your site; these messages will look something like::
+   to screen, or at the end of the run/main_log.txt file in the output directory after running your recipe on the compute cluster you use at your site; these messages will look something like::

     YYYY-MM-DD HH:MM:SS:sss UTC [12345] INFO    Time for running the recipe was: 0:02:13.334742